PatriziaGessa/Tarifberater/tests/user_storie/user_story_2.md

 2. **Enter Valid Consumption**
    - When the user enters a valid annual consumption value (numeric), the value should be accepted without error.
-   - The system should accept values within a reasonable range.
+   - The system should accept values.

 3. **Enter Invalid Consumption**
    - When the user enters an invalid annual consumption value (e.g., negative numbers), an error message should be displayed.
-   - The input should be rejected or corrected based on validation rules.

 4. **Handle Edge Cases**
-   - The input field should handle edge cases such as very large numbers or special characters gracefully.
    - The system should not crash or behave unexpectedly for edge cases.

 ## Test Case